Some types of products cannot be sold in Western Australia

 - Fruit and confectionery flavoured cigarettes.

-- Individual cigarettes or split packs (each cigarette packet must contain at least 20 cigarettes).
+- Individual cigarettes or split packs (each cigarette packet must contain 20 cigarettes).

 - Novelty lighters.